Validate page counts using hardware checks

 Select a printer.

-In the Advanced Configuration area, select the Enable print job hardware check check box.
+In the Advanced Configuration area, select the Validate page counts after printing (hardware check) check box.

 In When a difference in page counts is detected, select how to handle a difference in page counts between the printer and PaperCut NG/MF: